Vinyl Siding Installation Best Practices & Guide

 Installing vinyl siding directly over studs containing no wall sheathing will cause the siding to be uneven.
 Vinyl siding is pliable and must be fastened in multiple locations to make it lay flat.
 Wall sheathing such as OSB is cost-effective and allows the Vinyl to be secured on areas other than studs.

-Install flashing around all obstructions such as windows, doors, attic dormers, and gables.
+Install flashing around all obstructions, such as windows, doors, attic dormers, and gables.
 Caulking gaps is also critical to ensure there are no future leaks.
-Since vinyl does not rot, if there ever were a leak, it would likely go undetected long enough to cause structural damages.
+Since vinyl does not rot, if there ever were a leak, it would likely go undetected long enough to cause structural damage.

 Installing Inside & Outside Corners (Step 3)

 Installing the initial siding pieces to your home begins with inside and outside corner braces, also known as a corner posts.
 Remember to cap the top and bottom of your corner posts, closing any access points to prevent unwanted entry.